The Ph.D. In Oceanography

 - Coastal Zone Management—Protecting and managing shorelines through research on local and global cause-and-effect relationships of human activities in the development and use of environmental resources in the coastal zone.

-- Geological Oceanography—Discovering the unknown topography of the deepest depths of the ocean through hands-on research on erosion control and coastal margins, marine particle composition, and sea floor acoustics.
+- Geological Oceanography—Discovering the topography and hydrology of the ocean through hands-on research on erosion control and coastal margins, sedimentary composition, and seafloor acoustics.

-- Physical Oceanography—Using advanced mathematics and engineering for quantitative analysis in research topics such as sea level, waves, currents, salinity, heat storage, and density.
+- Physical Oceanography—Using advanced mathematics, remote sensing, and engineering for quantitative analysis in research topics such as sea level, waves, currents, salinity, heat storage, and density.

 World-Class Faculty That Mentors Students